Looking for Video Editors for Chromebook? You are on the right page. Learn how to edit videos on Chromebook by using these apps.

 Hippo Video Editor

-This Chrome app also redirects you to the website, so, like WeVideo, it is also an online based video editor.
+This Chrome app also redirects you to the website, so, like WeVideo, it is also an online-based video editor, which makes video editing for Chromebook.

-The features it offers is also pretty much like WeVideo.
+The features it offers are also pretty much like WeVideo.
 You can record your screen, or yourself using the webcam, or you can also mix up photos and stock footage to create videos.

-If you have to work on small videos and the footage you have are not too large, this video editor can be really helpful in making videos faster.
+If you have to work on small videos and the footage you have is not too large, this video editor can be really helpful in making videos faster.

 Kapwing Meme and Video Maker